delida/MOACDocs-CHN/docs/appchain/JSONRPC.rst

 .. _scs_getExchangeByAddress:

-Returns the Withdraw/Deposit exchange records between MicroChain and MotherChain for a certain address.
+Returns the Withdraw/Deposit exchange records between AppChain and MotherChain for a certain address.
 This command returns both the ongoing exchanges and processed exchanges.
 To check all the ongoing exchanges, please use scs_getExchangeInfo.

 *Parameters*

 1. `String` - 应用链合约地址.
-1. `String` - The address to be checked.
+2. `String` - The address to be checked.
-1. `Int` - Index of Deposit records >= 0.
+3. `Int` - Index of Deposit records >= 0.
-1. `Int` - Number of Deposit records extracted.
+4. `Int` - Number of Deposit records extracted.
-1. `Int` - Index of Depositing records >= 0.
+5. `Int` - Index of Depositing records >= 0.
-1. `Int` - Number of Depositing records extracted.
+6. `Int` - Number of Depositing records extracted.
-1. `Int` - Index of Withdraw records >= 0.
+7. `Int` - Index of Withdraw records >= 0.
-1. `Int` - Number of Withdraw records extracted.
+8. `Int` - Number of Withdraw records extracted.
-1. `Int` - Index of Withdrawing records >= 0.
+9. `Int` - Index of Withdrawing records >= 0.
-1. `Int` - Number of Withdrawing records extracted.
+10. `Int` - Number of Withdrawing records extracted.

 *Returns*